x3art/maydef/README.md

 Below are a few notes on how things behave and a few problems that I might fix if there are any users.

-### Why is it run on a dock? ###

-You designate a dock to be your military headquarters and that dock has a staff that monitors satellites and I don't know what more to say here because I suck at roleplay.
-The actual reason is that I haven't bothered figuring out how to run and manage scripts that run somewhere that isn't stations or ships.
-It might be possible, but why not?

-But what happens if the dock gets destroyed you ask?
-Well, you'll have to push a few buttons again.

 ### How do we decide which ships to send? ###